z-a-f/PyTorch-Notebooks/README.md

 Which will open a browser window with the list of the directories and notebooks.
 You can open an appropriate notebook by clicking on it.

-## TODOs

-1. Write up the documentation on
-  1. Installation instructions
-  2. How to use Jupyter Notebooks in Colab